bloominstituteoftechnology/node-api-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

 - [ ] Describe Middleware?
+    A software used to translate code that's foreign to the server.

 - [ ] Describe a Resource?
+    A resource is the identifiable piece of data that can be retrieved.

 - [ ] What can the API return to help clients know if a request was successful?
+    Status codes can be returned to give users the information.

 - [ ] How can we partition our application into sub-applications?
+    Create routes to access code stored somewhere else.

 ## Minimum Viable Product